David Charles Bell: Professor of Elocution

 Bell was born in St. Andrews, Fife, Scotland.
 He married Ellen Adine Highland and together they had eleven children.
 He later followed his brother Melville to Canada, emigrating from Ireland to Brantford, Ontario along with his wife and several of his children, including Aileen, Lilly, Laura and Charles James.
 His family's vocations and activities were highly similar to Melville's, its member's being gifted in music and elocution.
 As did his younger brother, David became a professor of elocution, providing lectures on proper speech.

-David Charles, Professor of English Literature and Elocution, had previously taught at Ireland's Dublin University, where one of his students was playwright George Bernard Shaw, whom he later introduced to Melville.
+David Charles, Professor of English Literature and Elocution, had previously taught at Trinity College Dublin, where one of his students was playwright George Bernard Shaw, whom he later introduced to Melville.
 Shaw, under Melville's influence was inspired to write the play Pygmalion (which spawned the musical production and movie My Fair Lady and refers directly to "Bell's Visible Speech"), and also became a life-long advocate of phonetic transcription —leaving a large part of his estate to the development of a "fonetic alfabet".
 Shaw remembered David Charles as a "majestic and imposing looking man".